eject

 port, SCSI, and IDE versions), and LS120 removable floppies.
 Users have

-tosh systems.
-If eject does not work, it is most likely a limitation of
+Macintosh systems.
+If eject does not work, it is most likely a

-the kernel driver for the device and not the eject program itself.
+limitation of the kernel driver for the device and not the eject

 The -r, -s, -f, and -q options allow controlling which methods are used

-tions are specified, it tries all four (this works fine in most cases).
+options are specified, it tries all four (this works fine in most

 eject will follow the link and use the device that it points to.